GoranErhartic/backend-onboarding/QUICK_START.md

 ## Tips

-1. **Only One Requirement**: Only `/onboarding/initialize` must run first - after that, run steps in any order
+1. **Initialize first**: Run `/onboarding/initialize` first - after that, run steps in any order
 2. **Parallel Execution**: Run multiple steps simultaneously in different chat sessions for faster completion
 3. **analyze-endpoint-flows**: Can be interrupted and resumed - it will automatically recover progress
-4. **Skip Optional Steps**: Only run optional advanced steps if you need that specific analysis
+4. **Optional step**: Only run `assess-production-readiness` if you need production readiness assessment
 5. **Check Progress**: Review `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` to see what's been completed
 6. **Endpoint Templates**: Before creating new endpoints, check for existing `CURSOR_{METHOD}_*.md` template files in `.cursor/onboarding-docs/` - these provide complete implementation patterns and should be used as guides